bearlin/dotvim/README.md

 # Before install:
 Install below packages:
-(Required) git, vim, exuberant-ctags, cscope, wget or curl, unzip
+(Required) git, vim/macvim, exuberant-ctags, cscope, wget or curl, unzip
 (optional) GNU GLOBAL (gtags, global, gtags-cscope), cmake

 If you are using MacOS, I suggest you use package manager Homebrew to install exuberant-ctags and cscope to support multiple languages(The default ctags version on Mac OS is not the exuberant one).
 Also install wget or curl for scripts updating.